 - Report Card 2014–15 (PDF)

 - Every Student Succeeds Act (ESSA)

-On December 10, 2015, President Obama signed the ESSA, reauthorizing the federal ESEA and replacing the No Child Left Behind (NCLB), the 2001 reauthorization of ESEA.
-Most of the new provisions will not take effect until the 2017–18 school year, making the 2016–17 school year a transition year for LEAs.
+On December 10, 2015, President Obama signed the bipartisan ESSA, which reauthorizes the federal ESEA of 1965, and requires states to have a new multiple measures accountability system in effect by 2017–18.
 This link provides information regarding the ESSA and the development of California's plan to implement the new federal education act.